 When you reach the end of the first (or any row), measure and cut off excess.
-It is suggested that you begin the next row above with the cut-off from the previous row.
+We suggest that you begin the next row above with the cut-off from the previous row.

 Begin the next row above the row you just completed with the previous row's cut-off.